 SECTION 1.
 PREMISES.
-Subject to the terms hereof, and to zoning and restrictions of record, and in consideration of the mutual benefits and obligations set forth hereafter, Landlord leases to Tenant and Tenant leases from Landlord the Premises located in Flagler County, Florida, mort particularly described as follows (the “Premises”):
+Subject to the terms hereof, and to zoning and restrictions of record, and in consideration of the mutual benefits and obligations set forth hereafter, Landlord leases to Tenant and Tenant leases from Landlord the Premises located in Flagler County, Florida, more particularly described as follows (the “Premises”):